 14) The bill provides for a referendum option by the Natives on land selections.
+In order to achieve the best bill from the conland selections.
 In order to achieve the best bill from the conference, the Senate must go in with a single proposal of not less than 40 million acres in fee selected in part on a free-floating basis ahead of State selections.
 The option approach seriously diminishes chances of a good conference bill.